TheDeanLab/navigate/docs/source/index.rst

 ############

-**navigate** is an open-source Python software for general microscope control.
-It focuses on smart microscopy applications by providing reusable acquisition and analysis routines, termed :ref:`features <features>`, that can be chained in arbitrary orders to create custom acquisition protocols. **navigate** is designed to accommodate the needs of a diverse user base, from biologists with no programming experience to advanced technology developers.
+**navigate** is an open-source Python software for light-sheet microscope control.
+It focuses on smart microscopy applications by providing reusable acquisition and analysis routines, termed :ref:`features <features>`, that can be chained in arbitrary orders to create custom acquisition protocols.
+**navigate** is designed to accommodate the needs of a diverse user base, from biologists with no programming experience to advanced technology developers.